open2b/scriggo-site/site/what-is-scriggo.md

 # What is Scriggo?

-Scriggo is the world’s powerful template engine and Go embeddable interpreter.
+Scriggo is the world’s most powerful template engine and Go embeddable interpreter.

 * Fast, a very fast embeddable pure Go language interpreter.
 * Modern template engine with Go as scripting language.